YK-YoungK/yk-youngk.github.io/_teaching/2024-spring-RA.md

 location: "Beijing, China"
 ---

-This is an undergraduate course in Peking University, instructed by [Prof.Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/).
+This is an undergraduate course in Peking University, instructed by [Prof. Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/).
 This course introduces several randomized algorithms and mathematical tools for analyzing them.

 Lectures
 ======